This is the multi-page printable view of this section. Click here to print.

 • A high fraction of high severity or critical vulnerabilities among the discovered vulnerabilities indicates an elevated security risk and potentially systematic security issues with this codebase.

 • Taking more time to fix critical vulnerabilities discovered in a repository indicates a lack of regular maintenance.
-Analysis only considers vulnerabilities associated with this repository and not its dependencies.
+The analysis only considers vulnerabilities associated with this repository and not its dependencies.

-• A high fraction of releases with high severity vulnerabilities indicate an elevated security risk and potentially systematic security issues with this codebase.
+• A high fraction of releases with high severity vulnerabilities indicates an elevated security risk and potentially systematic security issues with this codebase.

-• The package has a large number of unmerged vulnerability-related pull requests means that the project is not actively maintained and may have security issues.
+• The package has many unmerged vulnerability-related pull requests means that the project is not actively maintained and may have security issues.

 • The repository includes recently discovered vulnerabilities indicating that the repository’s security risk is increasing.